bryanlancy/BouncerBot/README.md

 1. Use the command `npm install` to download all required node modules
 1. Use the command `node index.js` to start the bot :robot:
     > The message `BouncerBot - Online` will print to
     > the console when the bot successfully comes online

 ## Command Reference
 - Type `~help` or `~h` for a list of more commands
 - Add `help` to the end of a command for help with that command
-    - All commands? just help, then help explains the rest?
+    - Explain all commands here? just help, then help explains the rest?

     *If included will go into more detail in readme*
     - `~hello` - reaction testing